cilium/cilium/Documentation/install/upgrade.rst

    Do not upgrade to 1.8.0 before reading the following section and completing the required steps.

-* While operating in direct-routing mode (``--tunnel=disabled``), traffic with a destination address matching a particular CIDR is automatically excluded from being masqueraded.
-So far, this CIDR consisted of ``<alloc-cidr>/<size>`` where the size could be set with the option ``--ipv4-cluster-cidr-mask-size``.
-This was not always desirable and limiting, therefore Cilium 1.6 had already introduced the option ``--native-routing-cidr`` allowing to explicitly specify the CIDR for native routing.
-With Cilium 1.8, the option ``--ipv4-cluster-cidr-mask-size`` is being deprecated and all users must use the option ``--native-routing-cidr`` instead.

-  .. note:: The ENI IPAM mode automatically derives the native routing CIDR so
+* **Important:** The masquerading behavior has changed, depending on how you have configured masquerading you need to take action to avoid potential NetworkPolicy related drops:

+  Running the default configuration (``--tunnel=vxlan`` or ``--tunnel=geneve``)
+    No action required.
+The behavior remains the same as before.
+All traffic leaving the node that is not encapsulated is automatically masqueraded.
+You may use ``--native-routing-cidr`` to further restrict traffic subject to masquerading.

+  Already using ``--native-routing-cidr`` and/or ``--egress-masquerade-interfaces``
+    No action required.
+Use of ``--native-routing-cidr`` is the preferred way of configuring masquerading.

+  Running in AWS ENI mode (``--ipam=eni``)
+    No action required.
+The value for ``--native-routing-cidr`` is automatically derived from the AWS API and set to the CIDR of the VPC.
+You may overwrite the value if needed.

+  Running with ``--masquerade=false`` (all chaining configurations)
-            no action is required.
+    No action required.

+  Running in direct-routing configuration (``--tunnel=disabled``)
+    The behavior has changed: Previously, the destination address range excluded from masquerading was defined by the options ``--ipv4-range`` and ``--ipv4-cluster-cidr-mask-size``.
+When unspecified, this was set to the value ``10.0.0.0/8``.
+You **must** set the ``--native-routing-cidr`` option and set it to the CIDR for which masquerading should be omitted.
+This is typically the PodCIDR range of the cluster but can also be set to the IP range of the network the node is running on to avoid masquerading for directly reachable destinations outside of the cluster.

+    **Important:** If not set, all traffic leaving the node will be masqueraded.
+This will result in all traffic within the cluster to be considered coming from identity ``remote-node`` instead of the true pod identity.
+If NetworkPolicies are in place, then this will typically result in traffic being dropped due to policy.

+  For more information, see section :ref:`concepts_masquerading`.

-  The CiliumNetworkPolicy Status includes information which allows to derive when all nodes in a cluster are enforcing a particular ``CiliumNetworkPolicy``.
+* When all nodes in a cluster are enforcing a particular ``CiliumNetworkPolicy``.
   For large clusters running CRD mode, this visibility is costly as it requires all nodes to participate.
 In order to ensure scalability, ``CiliumNetworkPolicy`` status visibility has been disabled for all new deployments.
 If you want to